The Info You Need to Know

 *Limited to U.S. citizens, permanent residents or international students with a 4-year U.S. undergraduate degree.

 Applications are accepted and reviewed after the Round 3 deadline on a rolling basis if seats remain.

 Visiting Vanderbilt is a great way to determine if this is the right business school for you.
 A campus visit offers you an insider's view and is the best way to gain a realistic impression of life as an Owen student.

 Vanderbilt is a place where you will be challenged to achieve your potential, find support as you shape your future, discover lifelong friends and mentors, and open doors to new possibilities.
 Find out more about diversity and inclusion at Vanderbilt here.

 The module system allows MSF students to take a wider variety of courses.
 The Owen Graduate School of Management has been operating on the "mod" scheduling system for several years now with a high degree of success.

 All MSF students are required to attend Orientation and complete on-campus course work prior to the start of the academic semester.
-Typically, MSF students report to campus the last week of July.
-The finalized academic calendar will be available in June for the following year.
+Typically, MSF students report to campus at the beginning of August.

-Owen's active student body offers a number of opportunities to get involved outside of the classroom, and MSF students will have access to a number of professional and social clubs.
+Owen's active student body offers a number of opportunities to get involved outside of the classroom, and MSF students will have access to all professional and social clubs.